multihack/multihack-server/porting.md

   // A peer has provided a file
   e.filePath // Relative path of file
-  e.content // Content of file as a string e.num, e.total // Which number file this is, out of a total number of files being provided
+  e.content // Content of file as a string

   // A new file should be created with the given path and content })